-The eXtension Foundation offers employees of its premium member institutions the free use of its online course system for the sale and delivery of courses to their clientele, including the incorporation of competency based curriculum if desired.
-This happens through a package of two integrated sites, Campus (a Moodle 3.1+ platform) and Catalog, a store front facilitating free or fee-based access to courses on Campus.
+The eXtension Foundation offers employees of its member institutions the free use of its online course system for the sale and delivery of courses to their clientele, including the incorporation of competency based curriculum if desired.
+This happens through a package of two integrated sites, Campus (a Moodle 3.5+ platform) and Catalog, a store front facilitating fee-based access to courses on Campus.
 Through incorporating competency frameworks in Campus and then linking course learning objects to elements of those frameworks, one is able to create competency based learning plans connecting learners to the courses and lessons that support those competencies.
 While competency frameworks can be specified directly within Campus, eXtension also offers the use of a framework builder provided by Eduworks.
 Its Competencies and Skills System (CASS) allows the creation of frameworks in a standardized format that is directly connected to Campus as well as other competency based platforms.

 Where is it located?